opensearch-project/documentation-website/_ml-commons-plugin/api/agent-apis/get-agent.md

 ## Search for an agent

 Use this command to search for agents you've already created.
+You can provide any OpenSearch search query in the request body.

 ### Path and HTTP methods